Categories

 15. Define automation testing, and list down its advantages.

-Automation testing or test automation is the process of automating the testing process by using tools to write and execute test cases without any human intervention.
-It allows us to create scripts that can be executed frequently and generate detailed test reports of the application.
+Automation testing, also known as test automation, involves using tools to automate the testing process, writing and executing test cases without human intervention.
+It empowers us to develop scripts that can be executed repeatedly and generate comprehensive test reports for the application.

-• It helps in the performance and functional testing of an application.
+• It helps with the performance and functional testing of an application.

 • It makes the execution of repeated test cases easy.

-• It supports the parallel execution of multiple test cases.
+• It facilitates the concurrent execution of multiple test cases.

 • It boosts the accuracy and efficiency of the application by cutting down the chances of human error.